 What We Think We Want (26:00)

-Thirdly, Ram Dass looks at the things that our culture tells us is going to liberate us and make our lives meaningful.
+When is enough going to be enough for us?
+Ram Dass looks at the things that our culture tells us is going to liberate us and make our lives meaningful.
 What is the next step when we realize that these objects of freedom are simply a trap?

 “When is it enough?
 When have you collected enough experiences?
 Want some more?
 You have lifetimes, no rush.
 Maybe a few experiences will do it – but do what?” – Ram Dass